anran1505027695-ctrl/EWOAE-Algorithm/README.md

 # EWOAE Algorithm

-This repository provides the core javascript code  of the Elevation and Water Occurrence-based (EWOAE) algorithm for recovering contaminated pixels in water classification images caused by clouds, cloud shadows, and snow.
-The generated dataset, namely the global reservoir monthly surface area (GRMSA) dataset, can be accessed at [Zenodo](https://doi.org/10.5281/zenodo.16893097).
+This repository provides the core JavaScript code implementing the Elevation and Water Occurrence-based (EWOAE) algorithm for recovering contaminated pixels in water classification images caused by clouds, cloud shadows, and snow.The generated dataset, namely the global reservoir monthly surface area (GRMSA) dataset, can be accessed at [Zenodo](https://doi.org/10.5281/zenodo.16893097).